sarvalabs/js-moi-sdk/packages/moi-hdnode/README.md

 This is a sub-package of [moi.js](https://github.com/sarvalabs/moi.js).

-The **moi-hdnode** package represents a Hierarchical Deterministic (HD) Node for cryptographic key generation and derivation.
+The **moi-hdnode** package represents a Hierarchical Deterministic (HD) Node, which can be used for cryptographic key generation and derivation.
 It allows you to generate and manage keys within a hierarchical structure, providing enhanced security and flexibility.

 ## Installation
 Install the latest [release](https://github.com/sarvalabs/moi.js/releases) using the following command.